lbiel06/maze-solver/README.md

 If the maze is valid, it will be displayed on the screen.
 Click "Play" to start the animation.
 ## Customization
 In [settings.json](settings.json) file you can change:
 * x, y - Starting position.
-Coordinates are zero-based.
+[0, 0] is the top left corner.
 * canvas_size - Size of the canvas [px].
 * delay - Delay after each recursive call [s].